 music and song connecting the past with the present

-The Hexachordia trio currently offer the following eight concert programmes, all very different in character.
+The Hexachordia trio currently offer the following concert programmes, all very different in character.
 Some present music from a particular historical era.
 Others are based around a theme and offer the opportunity to present a broad spectrum of musical styles spanning the Middle Ages through to the Restoration.
 All of our concerts feature Hexachordia’s trademark blend of instrumental music, song and narrative.